Keywords

 (since and is Indeterminacy B-Ring)

-But An Indeterminacy B-Ring we have and but from Theorem 3.7
+But an Indeterminacy B-Ring we have and but from Theorem 3.7

 Hence as required.

-If is An Indeterminacy ring with identity.
+If is an Indeterminacy ring with identity.
 Then, every Indeterminacy maximal ideal is Indeterminacy prime ideal.

 Assume that Indeterminacy ring with identity and An Indeterminacy maximal ideal in .
 To verify that is Indeterminacy prime ideal.
 Let and let

-An Indeterminacy maximal ideal in and .
+an Indeterminacy maximal ideal in and .

 Then .
 Hence and , , .
 Therefore Hence .
 Then .
 So .
 Thus .

-Let be An Indeterminacy B-Ring and be An Indeterminacy ideal in that Indeterminacy ring.
+Let be an Indeterminacy B-Ring and be an Indeterminacy ideal in that Indeterminacy ring.
 Then is Indeterminacy prime ideal iff it is Indeterminacy maximal ideal.

 Let Indeterminacy prime ideal.
 We need to prove that is Indeterminacy maximal ideal.
 Take an Indeterminacy ideal in . s.t R) To show that .